 Principal Investigator: Ann Camac, MD

-Purpose: To determine whether or not Tysabri is effective in reducing disability progression for Secondary Progressive Multiple Sclerosis (SPMS) patients as compared to Placebo
+Purpose: To determine whether or not Siponimod (BAF312) is effective in reducing disability progression in secondary progressive multiple sclerosis (SPMS) patients as compared to Placebo.

 Study Type: This is a drug study.
-The drug involved is called Tysabri by its trade name, or Natalizumab by its industry name.
+The drug involved is called Siponimod and is also known as BAF312.

 ELIGIBILITY: If you are interested in this study and want to see if you may qualify for this study, click here.